 My kid was so used to the noise our fan was making that he could not sleep without it.
 Therefore, I bought a little table fan to have in his room just to make that familiar, soothing sound.
 Check out Crompton when buying a table fan online.

 Do not make the mistake of thinking that your little toddler does not need a nightlight.
 Whatever your friends of the family may tell you, the nightlight is very much needed.
 It was a chain reaction of fear when one night my little one woke up and there were no lights on.

 Namely, he would fall asleep while the lights were on.
 At some point, when I was to go and check on him, I would turn off the lights once I made sure he was asleep.

-However, one time he woke up in the middle of the night, in pitch black darkness since I switched the lights off.
+However, one time he woke up in the middle of the night, in pitch-black darkness since I switched the lights off.
 That scream woke me up, and potentially everyone in a 10-mile radius.
-After that night, nightlight was mandatory.
+After that night, the nightlight was mandatory.